nicemicelikerice/BMMB-852/HW6/hw6.md

 YAY

+We see that the quality has improved significantly so that it is probably usable enough for downstream applications

 Assuming that the environment menv has been created you can also create a multiqc report like this
 ```bash
 micromamba run -n menv multiqc -o ${pdir} ${pdir}